Mustafa.

 Architecture

-The routeWeather LWC is the orchestrator.
-It hosts a Visualforce page in an iframe (the only way to load Google Maps under Lightning Web Security) and communicates via postMessage: the LWC sends DRAW_ROUTE, the page responds with ROUTE_DONE plus the destination coordinates.
+The headline feature is the routeWeather LWC — a three-integration composition.
+It hosts a Visualforce page (RouteMapPage) in an iframe (the only way to load Google Maps under Lightning Web Security) and communicates via postMessage: the LWC sends DRAW_ROUTE, the page responds with ROUTE_DONE plus the destination coordinates.
 The LWC then computes five waypoints (origin, 25 %, midpoint, 75 %, destination) and fires five parallel fetches to OpenWeatherMap via Promise.all.
 Once weather lands, the LWC POSTs a slim six-field-per-waypoint payload to the Apex RouteWeatherAnalysisService, which formats the data as text and invokes ConnectApi.EinsteinLLM.generateMessagesForPromptTemplate('RouteWeatherAnalysis', input).
-The GPT-4o mini response is rendered in a colour-coded card based on a keyword classifier (storm / ice / hazard → red; caution / careful → amber; otherwise green).
+The GPT-4o mini response is rendered in a colour-coded card by a keyword classifier (storm/ice/hazard → red; caution/careful → amber; otherwise green).
+Around that headline sits a Lead Queue routing system (LeadQueueScheduler scheduled batch + Lead_Shift_Event__e Platform Event + leadShiftDashboard LWC), a Loan Sync Pipeline (Loan__c + Loan_Sync_Log__c custom objects with retry scheduler and audit logging), a Reseller Matching Engine (multi-criteria scoring service + Opportunity trigger + resellerTierBadge LWC), and an extensible TriggerHandler framework that every trigger in the org extends.

 The approach